 Niacinamide, a form of vitamin B3, is a versatile ingredient that offers multiple benefits for post-microneedling skin.
 It’s known for its ability to calm inflammation and redness, which is perfect for soothing the skin after a treatment.
 Beyond that, niacinamide helps strengthen the skin’s natural barrier, which can be temporarily compromised.
 It also works to refine the appearance of pores and improve uneven skin texture.
 Including a serum with niacinamide in your routine can lead to a smoother, more resilient, and even-toned complexion.

-Find the Right Serum for Your Skin Concern
+The Best Serum for Your Specific Skin Goal

 Microneedling creates tiny micro-channels in your skin, which is fantastic for stimulating collagen, but it also means that whatever you apply afterward is absorbed much more deeply.
 This is your opportunity to get targeted ingredients exactly where they need to go.
 Choosing the right serum isn’t just about aftercare; it’s about customizing your treatment to get the best possible results for your specific skin goals.
 Whether you’re focused on smoothing fine lines, fading dark spots, or simply calming sensitive skin, the right formula can make all the difference.
 Let’s match a serum to your top concern.